-- 3. The intent to seize, partially demolish and seal the apartment where the terrorist resided, was made as part of a counter-terrorism policy, in view of a series of recent terrorist attack, given the need to respond appropriately to threats to national security and to the safety of the country's citizens and residents, and pursuant to the power vested in the GOC Home Front Command under Regulation 119 of the Defense (Emergency) Regulations 1945 (hereinafter: the Regulations). - 4.
-The administrative evidence in the GOC Home Front Command's possession indicates the following:
+3. The intent to seize and demolish the apartment located on the third and top floor in Shu'fat, where the terrorist resided, was made as part of a counter-terrorism policy, in view of a series of recent terrorist attack, given the need to respond appropriately to threats to national security and to the safety of the country's citizens and residents, and pursuant to the power vested in the GOC Home Front Command under Regulation 119 of the Defense (Emergency) Regulations 1945 (hereinafter: the Regulations).